watchthehit/btfree/BetFreeApp/BetFreeApp/OnboardingDocumentation.md

 1. Verify that navigation works correctly in all directions
 2. Confirm that user input is properly saved to AppState
 3. Test that the "Skip" functionality properly bypasses screens
 4. Ensure that returning users don't see the onboarding again
+5. Verify that users are not unexpectedly taken to the main app during the flow

+## Troubleshooting

+### Premature Navigation
+If users report being unexpectedly taken to the main app during onboarding:
+- Check that there are no automatic timeouts or delayed callbacks in the onboarding flow
+- Ensure the onboarding completion occurs only through explicit user actions
+- Verify that `viewModel.saveToAppState()` is only called when intended

+> **Important**: A previous issue where onboarding would automatically complete after 5 seconds has been fixed in the current version.